 The Industrial Specialties segment, which includes our emulsion polymers and EVA polymers businesses, is active in every major global industrial sector and serves diverse industrial and consumer end-use applications.
-These include traditional vinyl-based end uses, such as paints and coatings and adhesives, as well as other unique, high-value end uses including flexible packaging, thermal laminations, wire and cable, compounds and medical applications.
+These include traditional vinyl-based end uses, such as paints and coatings and adhesives, as well as other unique, high-value end uses including flexible packaging, thermal laminations, wire and cable, and compounds.

 Our emulsion polymers business is a leading global producer of vinyl acetate-based emulsions and develops products and application technologies to improve performance, create value and drive innovation in applications such as paints and coatings, adhesives, construction, glass fiber, textiles and paper.
-The emulsion polymers business has production facilities in Canada, China, Germany, the Netherlands, Sweden and the US and is supported by expert technical service regionally.
-Our emulsion polymers products are sold under globally and regionally recognized brands including EcoVAE[®], Mowilith[®], Vinamul[®], Celvolit[®], Duroset[®], TufCOR[®] and Avicor[®].
+Our emulsion polymers products are sold under globally and regionally recognized brands including EcoVAE®, Mowilith®, Vinamul®, Celvolit®, Duroset®, TufCOR® and Avicor®.
+The emulsion polymers business has production facilities in Canada, China, Germany, the Netherlands, Singapore, Sweden and the US and is supported by expert technical service regionally.

-Our EVA polymers business is a leading North American manufacturer of a full range of specialty EVA resins and compounds as well as select grades of low-density polyethylene.
-Sold under the Ateva[®] and VitalDose[®] brands, these products are used in many applications, including flexible packaging films, lamination film products, hot melt adhesives, medical products, automotive parts and carpeting.
+Our EVA polymers business is a leading North American manufacturer of a full range of specialty EVA resins and compounds as well as select grades of LDPE.
+Sold under the Ateva® and VitalDose® brands, these products are used in many applications, including flexible packaging films, lamination film products, hot melt adhesives, automotive parts and carpeting.
 Our EVA polymers business has a production facility in Edmonton, Alberta, Canada.

 The Industrial Specialties segment builds on our leading acetyl technology.
 Our Acetyl Intermediates segment produces VAM, a primary raw material for our emulsion polymers and EVA polymers businesses.
-Ethylene, another key raw material, is purchased externally from a variety of sources.
+Ethylene, another key raw material, is purchased externally from a variety of sources through annual or multi-year contracts.

 Our emulsion polymers business has experienced significant growth in Asia, and we have made investments to support continued growth in the region.
-We are currently constructing a VAE emulsions unit in Singapore.
-The unit is expected to begin production by mid-2016.
+In September 2016, we began production at our new VAE emulsions unit in Singapore, which will support growing demand for ecologically friendly materials in Southeast Asia.
 In addition to geographic growth, the Industrial Specialties businesses are focused on supporting our overall manufacturing footprint strategy to increase value, such as integrating our production sites to provide critical economies of scale.

 Our emulsion polymers business produces conventional vinyl- and acrylate-based emulsions and VAE emulsions.
-Emulsions are made from VAM, ethylene, acrylate esters and styrene.
 VAE emulsions are a key component of water-based architectural coatings, adhesives, non-wovens, textiles, glass fiber and other applications.